-The quickly growing demand for wireless networks and the numerous application-specific requirements stand in stark contrast to today's inflexible management and operation of WiFi networks.
-In this paper, we present and evaluate OPENSDWN, a novel WiFi architecture based on an SDN/NFV approach.
-OPENSDWN exploits datapath programmability to enable service differentiation and fine-grained transmission control, facilitating the prioritization of critical applications.
-OPENSDWN implements per-client virtual access points and per-client virtual middleboxes, to render network functions more flexible and support mobility and seamless migration.
-OPENSDWN can also be used to out-source the control over the home network to a participatory interface or to an Internet Service Provider.
+The quickly growing demand for wireless networks and the numerous application-specific requirements stand in stark contrast to today's inflexible management and operation of wireless networks.
+While most research focuses on mobile networks, WiFi is often left out of the purview.

+In this paper, we present and evaluate OPENSDWN, a novel WiFi architecture based on a joint SDN and NFV approach.
+OPENSDWN exploits virtualizaton across the wired and wireless network and introduces datapath programmability to enable service differentiation and fine-grained transmission control, facilitating the prioritization of critical applications.
+OPENSDWN implements per-client virtual access points and perclient virtual middleboxes, to render network functions more flexible and support mobility and seamless migration.
+Moreover, OPENSDWN also increases the security of upcoming WiFi HotSpot architectures by following a functional split approach.
+Finally, OPENSDWN can also be used to out-source the control over the home network to a participatory interface or to an Internet Service Provider.